 Greenwashing is a term that no business wanted to be branded with – especially not if it’s unintentional.

-With consumers becoming more sustainability-savvy and genuinely interested in the green credentials of their favourite brands, adopting clear, honest and effective carbon offsetting measures is more important than ever.
+With consumers becoming more sustainability-savvy and genuinely interested in the green credentials of their favourite brands, adopting clear, honest and effective climate action measures is more important than ever.

 In this guide to greenwashing for businesses, we’re delving into the history of greenwashing – explaining what it means, how it occurs and how to avoid the branding.